getcellm/cellm/README.md

 docker compose -f docker-compose.vLLM.GPU.yml up --detach
 ```

-To use other vLLM models, change the "--model" argument in the docker compose file to another Huggingface model.
+To use other vLLM models, change the "--model" argument in the docker compose file to another Hugging Face model.

 ## Dos and Don'ts